 More common in women.

 How to detect thyroid cancer

 The only clinical sign in early thyroid cancer is an asymptomatic nodule in the neck; this may be in the thyroid, or it could be a cervical lymph node.
-Advanced disease can present as a painful lump.
-There can be associated symptoms such as trachea fixation, recurrent laryngeal nerve damage (hoarseness), cervical sympathetic nerve invasion, dysphagia, and odynophagia.
+When the disease advances, it can present as a painful lump.
+Associated symptoms may include trachea fixation, recurrent laryngeal nerve damage (hoarseness), cervical sympathetic nerve invasion, dysphagia and odynophagia.

-Metastatic medullary thyroid cancers may present with symptoms that results from high levels of calcitonin; diarrhoea, flushing, pruritus.
+Metastatic medullary thyroid cancers may present with symptoms that results from high levels of calcitonin: diarrhea, flushing, pruritus.
 This flushing is indistinguishable from the flushing in carcinoid syndrome (caused by elevated serotonin).

-This is the commonest form of thyroid cancer, accounting for 85 % of cases.
-Papillary carcinomas are associated with previous exposure to ionising radiation that causes DNA mutations.
+This is the most common form of thyroid cancer, accounting for 85 % of the cases.
+Papillary carcinomas are associated with previous exposure to ionizing radiation that causes DNA mutations.

-Tg, thyroglobulin can be used as a tumor marker for well—differentiated papillary thyroid cancer to monitor over time.
+Tg, thyroglobulin can be used as a tumor marker to monitor well-differentiated papillary thyroid cancer over time.

 Activation of the MAP kinase pathway is a feature of most papillary thyroid cancers.
-This pathway becomes carcinogenic once mutated, leads to papillary carcinoma of the thyroid.
+This pathway becomes carcinogenic once mutated and leads to papillary carcinoma of the thyroid.
 It can occur in two ways: